chatwoot/docs/docs/user-guide/add-agent-settings.md

 </div>

-Click on the “Add Agent” button on the Top Right Hand Side.
+Click on the `Add Agent` button on the Top Right Hand Side.

 A pop up window will open in which you can enter the details of the Agent like name, role and email address.